rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-07-13-IntroducingDeltaquadrant.md

 We are very happy to have the opportunity and the luxury to spend a lot of time on learning new things and to improve our programming skills and routines.
 We also like working in a team with different people and so we are really looking forward to work with our lovely coaches [Andi](https://twitter.com/A5308Y), [Bastian]( https://twitter.com/bastianalbers) and [Finn](https://twitter.com/finnpauls), our mentor [Lisa](https://wk3.org/people/97af6df26ecc6c55) our special-supporter and diaspora developer [Christophe]( https://wk3.org/people/6afb9a20cafd8f6d) and our supervisor [Verena](https://twitter.com/viddity).
 Not to forget [Aakriti](https://twitter.com/aakritiagupta) and [Timo](https://twitter.com/troessner) who offer us desk space and support in their office at [blacklane](https://www.blacklane.com/)!

 _Find us on twitter to keep updated on our work [@anderspree]( https://twitter.com/anderspree) & [@zaziemo](https://twitter.com/zaziemo)._

-_Our team twitter account is [@teamtessie](http://twitter.com/teamtessie).
-Do follow us to keep updated on our progress, not to mention bonus goat gifs!_